 Garlic must be crushed or cut to unleash its full potential.
 Only then alliin in garlic is converted to allicin, which has antiseptic and anticancer effects (Omar et al. 201026).

 Vegetables are not the only foods that can contain sulfur.
 Besides being a good source of protein, healthy fats, and B vitamins, eggs contain organic sulfur compounds.

 Moreover, eggs are rich in the sulfur-containing amino acid methionine, which supports the immune system, metabolic processes, and glutathione synthesis (Martinez 201727).

-If you want to add more sulfur compounds to your diet with eggs, keep in mind that the lion’s share of minerals and vitamins are in the yolk.
+If you want to add more sulfur compounds to your diet with eggs, remember that the lion’s share of minerals and vitamins are in the yolk.

-On the other hand, since there are components of collagen in egg whites that support skin, bones, and muscles, it’s best to eat eggs whole.
+On the other hand, since collagen components in egg whites support skin, bones, and muscles, it’s best to eat eggs whole.

-Broccoli has been the focus of numerous studies as a prime example of the sulfur-rich cruciferous vegetables.
+Numerous studies have focused on broccoli as a prime example of a sulfur-rich cruciferous vegetable.

 This effect is due to the mustard oil sulforaphane, which is the most concentrated in cooked broccoli at 476.5 μg/g.
 In comparison, cabbage already takes second place among cruciferous vegetables with only 168.4 μg/g (Sun et al. 201729).